lalitmee/ud-myreads/README.md

 # ud-myreads

 This is the repository that contains the code for Udacity MyReads app.
-This app is built as the out of class project for Udacity's Frontend nanodegree program.
+This app is built as the out of class project for Udacity's Frontend Web Developer nanodegree program.

 ### Table of Contents